-Not mention how this mythical parent is managing a mortgage or rent, utilities, food, a car to haul the kids around and all the related expenses, clothing, school supplies, school fees, school lunches, school trips, daycare for non-school age children, extracurricular activities, medical expenses including insurance, non-covered items, dental visits, vision screening, prescriptions if needed, and other childhood expenses such as birthday parties, gifts, and possibly allowance.
+Not to mention how this mythical parent is managing a mortgage or rent, utilities, food, a car to haul the kids around, and all the related expenses: clothing, school supplies, school fees, school lunches, school trips, daycare for non-school age children, extracurricular activities, medical expenses including insurance, non-covered items, dental visits, vision screening, prescriptions if needed, and other childhood expenses such as birthday parties, gifts, and possibly allowance.

 Yes, this mythical parent needs to be giving budgeting classes to us all.

 Fact check #2: